murraycadzow/2021-obss-day5/_episodes/05-differential-expression.md

 ### Lecture notes

-In addition to the code below, we'll also be going through some lecture notes that explain the various concepts being covered in this part of thw workshop.
+In addition to the code below, we'll also be going through some lecture notes that explain the various concepts being covered in this part of the workshop.

 Lecture notes (PDF): [Differential Expression](https://github.com/murraycadzow/2021-obss-day5/raw/gh-pages/files/lecture_differential_expression.pdf)